 Many may wonder how anyone can gain such refined wisdom.
 But those who have faith in the Buddha know that there is a path, there is a way, by which human beings can gain this wisdom.
-That way is the Eightfold Path.
-From the very beginning to the end its not that long; it doesn't take that much time.
-One just needs patience and energy born of confidence.
+That way is the Noble Eightfold Path.
+From the very beginning to the end it's not that long; it doesn't take that much time.
+One just needs the patience and the energy born of confidence.

-If the energy comes from a sense of "self," it's not going to be very productive.
-If the energy one arouses comes from a sense of "me" and "mine," for instance, because you're ashamed of what you have done so far, and you want to do better, it won't be anywhere near as effective as it would be if it's comes from faith in the Buddha's teachings.
+If that energy comes from a sense of "self," it's not going to be very productive.
+If the energy one arouses for one's practice comes from a sense of "me" and "mine," for instance, because we're ashamed of what we have done so far and want to do better, it won't be anywhere near as effective as it would be if it comes from faith in the Buddha's teachings.
 If it's energy born of faith, it is not energy coming from the "self," it is energy coming from the Buddha.
-If it's faith in the Dhamma., or if it's faith in the Noble (Ariya) Sangha, it is energy born of the Dhamma., energy born of the Sangha - the Ariya Sangha.
-If one hears a great discourse from the Noble Ones, it gives rise to faith, and that faith gives rise to energy.
+If it's faith in the Dhamma, or if it's faith in the Noble (Ariya) Sangha, it is energy born of the Dhamma, energy born of the Sangha the Ariya Sangha.
+If one hears a great discourse from one of the Noble Ones, it gives rise to faith, and that faith gives rise to energy.
 It is born from the Ariyas, from the Noble Ones.
-It is that energy, powerful and penetrative, that can arouse one to perfect one to make one's virtue spotless, that can perfect one's sense restraint, sharpen one's mindfulness, and to bring the mind to concentration.
+It is that energy, powerful and penetrative, that can arouse one to make one's virtue spotless, that can perfect one's sense restraint, sharpen one's mindfulness, and bring the mind to concentration.

-"Whether you like it or not, it happens:" Whether you think that Jhana is the path to Nibbana or not, you get into Jhana.
-It's a natural part of the Eightfold path, and it happens by itself.
+"Whether you like it or not, it happens": Whether you think that Jhána is the path to Nibbána or not, you get into Jhána.
+It's a natural part of the Noble Eightfold Path, and it happens by itself.
 Planning it or not planning it is just getting in the way and putting off its happening.
-The experience of Jhana comes naturally to a mind in which the hindrances are suppressed; in which faith has been developed, where purity of virtue has been developed, where sense restraint has been developed; in which mindfulness has been developed.
-Whether one likes it or not, whether one decides for it or not, the happiness ushered in by all these preparatory practices will naturally give rise to the beautiful Jhanas.
+The experience of Jhána comes naturally to a mind in which the hindrances have been suppressed; in which faith has been developed; in which purity of virtue has been developed; in which sense restraint has been developed; in whether one likes it or not, whether one decides for it or not, the happiness ushered in by all these preparatory practices will naturally give rise to the beautiful Jhánas.